-The emotional side of climate science
+Switzerland’s climate researchers reveal the emotional side of science

 Series 10 years Paris Agreement, Episode 4: